thorncp/cli_rage/README.md

 It should work in any bash environment, but I have basically zero bash knowledge, so there's that.
 It seems to work fine for me on OS X 10.7 in Terminal and iTerm.
 This is a one-off library that I will probably never touch again.

+# I've had my fun, how do I nuke it?

+    cli_rage uninstall

 # License

 Do whatever, I don't care.